barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 2. storeNode()

 These two methods abstract away the storage and retrieval of the nodes in our action array.
-One important thing to note is that these should basically implement a stack like structure.
-We put nodes on the stack and are always able to get the last node.
+One important thing to note is that the service handling this should implement a stack like structure.
+We should be able to add nodes on the stack and always be able to get the last node.

-> Note: My own implementation is a finite `stack` like structure implemented with a finite number of items.
-When we reach the limit the node at the tail of the stack gets discarded.

 ## Handling state updates by external sources

-Let's now have a look at the method handling the state updates:
+Let's now have a look at the method handling the state updates.
+This one is a bit more complicated.
+Remember the state updates that can arrive can triggered by external users and the current user as well:

 ```javascript
 // This method gets called anytime a state update triggered by the back end happens